Deepseek-APIs/deepseek-mpi/docs/quickstart.md

   --api-provider deepseek
 ```

 Type your prompt in the ncurses window and finish with a single `.` on its own line.
-Logs (or `-vv` HTTP traces) print directly on stdout once the prompt window closes; add `--tui-log-view` if you prefer the old split-pane log view.
+Logs (or `-vv` HTTP traces) stay inside the ncurses pane by default with chunk/progress chatter muted; add `--no-tui-log-view` for the raw stdout stream or pass `--tui-log-view` explicitly if you want the full log flood.

 Common flag combos: